sormuras/download-jdk/README.md

 ### `feature`

 **Required** The feature number of the JDK to be downloaded.
-Defaults to `14` for the time being -- will default to the highest feature number available, soon.
+Defaults to `14` for the time being -- will default to the highest GA feature number available, soon.

 ## Outputs